The History of Medical Career College of Northern California

-Heritage College was originally founded as Medical Career College of Northern California in October 2003 by Diane Morgan, CRT and Joan Lukkonen, RN.
-The school initially offered a Limited Permit X-Ray Technician, Leg Podiatric program.
-By the following year, the program was expanded to include Chest, Torso-Skeletal and Extremities.
+Medical Career College of Northern California was originally founded as Medical Career College of Northern California in October 2003 by Diane Morgan, CRT and Joan Lukkonen, RN.
 In June 2006, the school was incorporated.
 The institution became institutionally accredited by the Accrediting Bureau of Health Education Schools (ABHES) in December 2007.
 In June 2014, the school was purchased by Weston Educational, Inc. and under the new ownership, the school's name was changed to Heritage College.
 On September 11, 2015, the school was purchased by Diane Morgan and was recognized by ABHES in a letter dated September 30, 2015 as the new owner and has changed the name of the school back to Medical Career College of Northern California.
 The school is approved to award certificates in the following programs: Medical Assistant with Limited Permit X-ray Technician and Limited Permit X-ray Technician.
 The school has remained in continuous operation since 2003.

-Heritage’s mission is to teach people to change their lives by preparing students for entry-level careers in the allied health, wellness, and animal care professions.
-To accomplish its mission, Heritage is committed to the continual fulfillment of the following objectives:
+Our mission is to teach people to change their lives by preparing students for entry-level careers in the allied health and wellness professions.
+To accomplish its mission, the school is committed to the continual fulfillment of the following objectives:

-Remain progressive in the development of our educational offerings by staying abreast of changes and trends which appear in the allied health, wellness, and beauty professions;
+Remain progressive in the development of our educational offerings by staying abreast of changes and trends which appear in the allied health and wellness professions;

 Provide educational opportunities that reflect the needs of the changing job markets and that assist students in developing a career path in their chosen field;

-Utilize a variety of delivery systems including distance education and residential formats;
+Utilize a variety of delivery systems including residential formats;

 Teach students to develop critical thinking and problem solving skills;